DavideSirico/Blog/README.md

 - `Post` is the class that represents a post
 - `Posts` is the class that represents the list of posts and contains the methods to manage posts (add, remove, edit, search) and to save posts to an XML file
 - `XML` is the class that reads and writes XML files
-- `User` is the class that represents a user
+- `WebSecurityConfig` is the class that handles the security of the application such as login and logout

 In the `resources` folder there are the folders:
 - `static` which contains the CSS and JS files